 While Sony is no slouch in the video department, Panasonic is seriously giving the company a run for its money.
 The Sony A7S features the best low light video we've ever seen, but can't record 4K video without an external recorder, while Panasonic's GH4 manages this feat without breaking a sweat (for $800 less).
 Whatever secret sauce Panasonic has in its R&D facilities, the FZ1000 appears to have enjoyed a heaping helping of it, because the FZ1000 is the first still camera to ever provide this feature for less than $1,000.
 Note, though, that the 4K feature on the FZ1000 requires cropping in on the sensor, making it fairly useless for wide angle shots, but even more formidable on the telephoto end (the FZ1000's 25-400mm effective lens becomes a 37-592mm effective lens when recording 4K video).

 Though the FZ1000 nails the headline 4K feature, it falls short in a couple other areas.
 First, Panasonic decided not to include an integrated neutral density filter like that found on Sony's RX10.
-Still photographers will shrug at this omission, but video users will be disappointed here.
+Some still photographers might shrug at this omission, but video users will be disappointed here.
 It's extremely useful to keep your aperture wide open in order to isolate your subject when shooting in bright light.
 You'll have to screw your ND filters onto the FZ1000's lens.